1988 Academy Awards®

 - black actor Forest Whitaker as legendary saxophonist Charlie "Bird" Parker in director Clint Eastwood's Bird

-- Tom Cruise as Dustin Hoffman's self-centered, hustling brother Charlie Babbitt in Rain Man
+- Tom Cruise as Dustin Hoffman's self-centered, fast-talking hustling brother Charlie Babbitt in Rain Man

 - Tom Hulce as brain-damaged Dominick/Nicky in Robert M. Young's touching film about fraternal twin brothers named Dominick and Eugene